Harsh-Belekar/Election-Data-Analysis-SQL/README.md

 ## 🏷️ GitHub Repository Topics
 `sql` • `data-analysis` • `postgresql` • `election-data` • `data-cleaning` • `joins` • `ctes` • `window-functions` • `end-to-end-project` • `data-analytics`

+---

+⭐ *If you found this project helpful, feel free to star the repo and connect with me for collaboration!*